Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

-In the second simulation, as shown in Fig.~\ref{fig:varyN_L=3}, the SNR is fixed at $-5$ dB and the number of snapshots is varied from $1$ to $10^3$.
-Similar to Fig.~\ref{fig:varySNR_L=3}, Fig.~\ref{fig:varyN_L=3} demonstrates that the randomized rounding algorithm finds a satisfactory approximate solution of the MISDP problem~\eqref{prob:MMVL20MISDP} or~\eqref{prob:MMVL20MISDP2} in the inspected sample size region, as compared to the exact solution obtained by SCIP-SDP.
-As shown in Fig.~\ref{fig:varyN_L=3_noGridless}, due to the continuous relaxation and the Lagrangian relaxation discussed in Section~\ref{sec:SPARROW}, SPARROW is outperformed by the brute-force DML and the proposed method in both the asymptotic and non-asymptotic regions.
 The brute-force DML and the proposed method exhibit similar threshold performance, which is superior to that of the other methods.
 As stated in Section~\ref{sec:bayesian}, the MAP estimation problem differs from the DML only in the additional Tikhonov regularization introduced by the Gaussian prior.
-Compared to the unbiased DML estimator, the use of additional knowledge of the waveform's prior distribution in the MAP estimator, when it is consistent with the true prior, typically leads to decreased estimation variance but increased bias, which is rooted in the well-known bias-variance trade-off~\cite[Sec.
+Compared to the unbiased DML estimator, the use of additional knowledge of the waveform's prior distribution in the MAP estimator typically leads to a decreased estimation variance but an increased bias, which is rooted in the well-known bias-variance trade-off~\cite[Sec.
 6.2]{jamesIntroductionStatisticalLearning2021}.
-As a result revealed in Fig.~\ref{fig:varyN_L=3_noGridless}, the proposed MAP-based method possesses a lower estimation error than DML in the region of low sample sizes but, for large sample sizes, the RMSE of the proposed method is dominated by the asymptotic bias.
-Nevertheless, as shown in Fig.~\ref{fig:varyN_L=3_gridlessDML}, the proposed method can still be used to obtain a good initialization for the gridless local search on the DML function in the asymptotic region.
-Different from the results in Fig.~\ref{fig:varySNR_L=3}, the threshold of SBL occurs at a higher number of snapshots than that of DML.
-In addition, for all the compared methods, both the bias introduced by the regularization terms and the residual error caused by the finite grid can be eliminated in the asymptotic region by the additional gridless local search on the DML function.
+As revealed in Fig.~\ref{fig:varyN_L=3_noGridless}, the proposed MAP-based method has a lower estimation error than DML in the region of low sample sizes but, for large sample sizes, the RMSE of the proposed method is dominated by the asymptotic bias.
+Nevertheless, for most of the methods, both the bias introduced by the regularization and the residual error caused by the finite grid in the asymptotic region can be eliminated by the additional gridless local search on the DML function.

 Due to the continuous relaxation and the Lagrangian relaxation discussed in Section~\ref{sec:SPARROW}, SPARROW is outperformed by DML and the proposed MISDP method.
 In particular, it is observed to have an inferior resolution in the next experiment in Fig.~\ref{fig:varyFreq_L=3} and, hence, it fails to recover the three closely located sources in the inspected sample size region in Fig.~\ref{fig:varyN_L=3}.

 In \textit{Experiment 3}, in Fig.~\ref{fig:varyFreq_L=3}, we investigate the resolution performance of the methods by varying the frequency separation between two of the $L=3$ sources.
 The frequencies are given by $\vect{\mu} = \pi \cdot [-0.1, 0.35, 0.35 + \delta]^\Trans$ with $\delta$ varied from $0.01$ to $0.15$.
 We fix SNR $=10$ dB and $N=8$.
 MISDP achieves the CRB for very closely located sources and, hence, it has the best resolution among all the methods.
 Again, the RR algorithm provides a good approximate solution of the MISDP problem even for closely located sources.